Genshin

-Genshin (源信), also known as Eshin Sōzu (恵心僧都), was a prominent Japanese monk of the Tendai school, recognized for his significant contributions to both Tendai and Pure Land Buddhism.
-Genshin studied under Ryōgen, a key reformer of the Tendai tradition, and became well known for his intellectual prowess, particularly after his success in a major debate at Mount Hiei in 974.
+Genshin (源信) was a prominent Japanese monk of the Tendai school, recognized for his significant contributions to both Tendai thought and Pure Land Buddhism.
+Genshin studied under Ryōgen, a key Tendai reformer, and became well known for his intellectual prowess, particularly after his success in official debates.
+He was also known as Eshin Sōzu (恵心僧都) and Yokawa Sōzu.

-Genshin spent much of his later life at the secluded Eshin-in monastery in Yokawa on Mount Hiei, where he focused on scholarly pursuits and meditation.
-He is credited with founding the Eshin school of Tendai, which emphasized the idea of inherent awakening (hongaku).
-Although deeply rooted in Tendai teachings, Genshin became a leading figure in the early development of Pure Land Buddhism.
-His most influential work, Ōjōyōshū (往生要集, Collection of the Essentials for Birth), outlined a comprehensive approach to attaining rebirth in Amitabha's Pure Land, integrating practices like buddha contemplation and the nembutsu (the chanting of Amida’s name) as essential means for attaining rebirth.
+Genshin spent much of his later life at the secluded Eshin-in hermitage in Yokawa, Mount Hiei, where he focused on scholarly pursuits, writing, and meditation.
+He left behind numerous works on a variety of topics, including Buddhist reasoning, Abhidharma, Tendai doctrine, and Yogacara.
+Genshin's Ichijō yōketsu (Determining the Essentials of the One Vehicle) was one of his most important works, as it contributed to medieval Japanese debates about buddha-nature and the one vehicle.
+He has also been credited with founding the Eshin-ryū, which became a key lineage in the development of the inherent awakening (hongaku) teaching.

+Genshin also became a leading figure in the development of Japanese Pure Land through his influential Ōjōyōshū (往生要集, Collection of the Essentials for Birth) and the founding of a nenbutsu society on Mount Hiei.
+The Ōjōyōshū outlined a comprehensive approach to attaining rebirth in Amitabha's Pure Land, integrating practices like precepts, buddha contemplation, and the recitation of the nembutsu.

-Genshin was the first Japanese figure to write a systematic Pure Land Buddhist treatise, emphasizing a holistic path that incorporated various practices such as meditation and precepts in conjunction with the nembutsu.
-Genshin's Essentials for Birth is considered as "the formative text of Japanese Pure Land Buddhism" by the buddhologist Robert F. Rhodes and it remained the standard work on Pure Land in Japan for generations.
-Genshin's work and thought had a profound impact on Buddhist practices during the Heian period, particularly the "deathbed nembutsu" ritual.
-Genshin's Ōjōyōshū was also instrumental in shaping later Japanese Pure Land figures such as Hōnen and Shinran.
-As such, Genshin's influence continues to resonate within modern Tendai and Japanese Pure Land.
+Genshin's Ōjōyōshū is considered as "the formative text of Japanese Pure Land Buddhism" by buddhologist Robert F. Rhodes, who notes that the text remained the standard work on Pure Land in Japan for generations.
+Genshin had a profound impact on Heian period deathbed nembutsu rituals, which were widely adopted by the elites.
+Genshin's Ōjōyōshū was also instrumental in shaping later Japanese Pure Land figures such as Ryōnin, Hōnen, Shinran and Benchō.
+Genshin was therefore considered a patriarch in Japanese Pure Land Buddhism.
+Genshin's work is still read outside of the Tendai school by Pure Land scholars, and thus, he continues to resonate within modern Tendai and in Japanese Pure Land Buddhism today.